DIN-TERMinology Portal

 Data fields in DIN-TERM

 In the results for a term, the information is broken up into "blocks" in different languages: In the short view the information is shown in the source and target languages you have selected.
-In the full view the information is shown in all available languages (German, English, French, Polish).
-In some cases this information is only available in German (e.g. terms specified in a German Standard at national level only), English (terms specified in a German Standard published in English only) or even Polish (terms specified in a Polish Standard at national level only).
+In the full view the information is shown in all available languages (German, English, French).
+In some cases this information is only available in German (e.g. terms specified in a German Standard at national level only) or English (terms specified in a German Standard published in English only).
 In most cases, the information is available in two, three or four languages though (e.g. terms laid down in European or International Standards).

 Here is an explanation of the data fields used in DIN-TERM: